BILT: Our goals | BILT in action | The BILT team | News | Download

 Tackling TVET challenges: New Qualifications and Competencies | Greening | Digitalization | Entrepreneurship | Migration

-In view of ever faster technological innovation cycles, students and employees engaging in initial and continuing TVET increasingly need to acquire digital skills and competencies.
-Within Europe, digitalization is reshaping millions of jobs, with digital technologies widely used in the workplace.
-Most jobs require basic digital skills such as the ability to communicate via email or social media, create and edit digital documents, search for information, and protect personal information online (EC).
+Digitalization is reshaping millions of jobs, globally, with digital technologies widely used in the workplace.
+Most jobs today require basic digital skills, such as the ability to communicate via email or social media, create and edit digital documents, search for information, and protect personal information online (EC, 2017).

-In addition, TVET needs to address the need for advanced digital technologies, which are changing our labour markets and open up new opportunities for businesses today.
+In addition, there is a growing need for training in advanced digital technologies, which change labour markets and present new business opportunities.
 Such technologies include artificial intelligence, robotics, 3D technologies, and augmented and virtual reality.
-In many of these highly dynamic and advanced fields, digitalization can also lead to the creation of new job profiles.
+In many of these highly dynamic and advanced fields, digitalization can lead to the creation of new job profiles.

 New jobs related to the development, maintenance and upgrading of artificial intelligence technologies and big data infrastructures are among those expected to grow (EC, 2019).

 Preparing learners for the rapidly changing digital world requires regular updates in curricula and training regulations to cover new skills and competencies, as well as adjustments in the way these are taught.
-Accordingly, TVET teaching staff need to be aware of new and evolving digital trends and tools, and also be able to effectively incorporate and teach these to students as they prepare to enter the workforce and meet the demands of digital economies.
+Accordingly, TVET teaching staff have to be aware of new and evolving digital trends and tools, and also be able to effectively teach these to students, as they prepare to enter the workforce of the future.